-The following table sets forth GitLab's most important financial performance measures used to link NEO compensation actually paid during fiscal year 2023 to company performance.
-The measures included in the list are not ranked.
+The following table sets forth the company's most important financial performance measures used to link NEO compensation actually paid during 2023 to company performance.

 Company Performance Metrics

 Revenue

-Net Annualized Recurring Revenue

 Non-GAAP Operating Income

 Stock Price Hurdles

 Additional information about each of these performance measures and the role of our performance in each of these measures in determining our executive compensation are discussed in greater detail in "Executive Compensation-Compensation Discussion and Analysis."